Revolution in Youth Football: How Smart Equipment is Changing the Game

 Introduction: The new era of football

-2. The AI-controlled ball handover: A midfielder reports
+2. AI-controlled ball passing: A midfielder reports

-• Pressure analyzed on the ball,
+• Pressure analyzed the ball,

 • and even predicts whether a player is in the best position for the next pass.

-"Last season, my pass accuracy was 78%.
-Since using the data, it's been 87%.
-The AI tells me when to hold the ball or pass it immediately."
+"Last season my pass completion rate was 78%.
+Since I've been using the data, it's 87%.
+The AI shows me when to hold onto the ball or pass it immediately."

 3. Interactive survey: Chip jersey or classic design?